WELCOME TO MARK VALLEN'S

 Black Flag - Hong Kong Cafe

 THE CIRCLE JERKS epitomized southern California's loud, fast, and angry sound, and artist Shawn Kerry did quite a few terrific flyers for the band.
 This one advertised a 1981 concert at the California State University of Northridge, featuring the BAD BRAINS, CIRCLE ONE, and PUBLIC NUISANCE.
-Kerry's humorous graphics gave an insider's look at the punk scene, showing punkers slam dancing, drinking, rioting, and otherwise engaged in "good clean fun".
-Shawn Kerry also created some remarkable images for the bands D.O.A. and the GERMS.
+Kerry's humorous graphics gave an insider's look at the punk scene, showing punkers slam dancing, drinking, rioting, and otherwise engaged in "good clean fun."
+Kerry also created remarkable images for the bands D.O.A. and the GERMS.

 Flyer for a 1981 Circle Jerks concert